PlagueHO/CosmosDB/docs/New-CosmosDbStoredProcedure.md

 ```

 ### -Id
-This is the Id of the trigger to create.
+This is the Id of the stored procedure to create.

 ```yaml
 Type: String